bachelor-2014/report/v2/porting.md

 improvements can be made to the platform and some ideas to other possible solutions.

 Looking back on our original goals with making the platform standalone, we have achieved most of them.
 The BBB mini computer allowed us to move the responsibility of talking to the hardware completely away from the users computer, giving the platform the capabilities of running the hardware in itself.
 With the introduction of a web based interface accessible over the local network, we have also removed the need for installing new software on the users computer.
-The BBB introduces new expenses to the platform, but we feel that the extra $45 USD for the BBB and the $?? of the BeBoPr cape still makes the platform possible at an accessible price range.
+The BBB introduces new expenses to the platform, but we feel that the extra \$45 USD for the BBB and the \$?? (todo: Ask Andres) of the BeBoPr cape still makes the platform accesible at an acceptable price range.
 The construction have however not been without its issues and compromises must be made to allow for the ability of being standalone while maintaining a low price.
+These issues are elaborated in the next section.

 ### Performance Issues
 While developing the platform we experience the full capabilities of the BBB and